The Scary New Research On Sugar & How They Made You Addicted To It! Jessie Inchauspé | E243

 TL;DR

-• Simple behavioral hacks like eating fiber first, adding vinegar before meals, and moving after eating can significantly reduce glucose spikes without restrictive dieting
+• Simple hacks like eating fiber first, moving after meals, and using vinegar can significantly reduce glucose spikes and improve wellbeing

 Key Moments